hxwang/Seminar/GMU-2015-Fall/arwa-cloud-resource.md

   - take into account of commmunication costs
   - communication strength
 - problem statement: consumers arrive at the server with number of virutla machines, comunication of vms, types of vms
-- proble model; consider linear revenue and exponential revenue model
+- proble model: consider linear revenue and exponential revenue model
 - consumers make request of a group of virtual mahines
 - dynamic find the allocation of virutla machines to maxmize the cloud provider revenue
 - solution: do not colocate